-In addition to participating in the Lake Elsinore and Canyon Lake Nutrients TMDL Task Force, Caltrans will characterize its runoff at 3 sites in the Big Bear Lake watershed.
-Monitoring at these new sites is expected to continue during the 2024-25 fiscal year.
+In addition to participating in the Lake Elsinore and Canyon Lake Nutrients TMDL Task Force, Caltrans is characterizing its runoff at 3 sites in the Big Bear Lake watershed.
+Monitoring at two existing sites will continue during the 2025-26 fiscal year, while monitoring at a third site is expected to commence during the 2025-26 fiscal year.
+Caltrans is also characterizing its runoff at 4 sites in the Newport Bay watershed.
+Monitoring at the Newport Bay sites commenced during the 2024-25 fiscal year and is expected to continue during the 2025-26 fiscal year.
 Additional details on this self-monitoring are provided in Section 5 and Appendix B.

 San Diego Water Board TMDLs (Permit Section F2.12.7)